Correlated interaction effects in three-dimensional semi-Dirac semimetal: RG results

 The phase diagrams on the planes composed by initial values of two four-fermion coupling parameters are shown in Fig.~\ref{Fig:PhaseDiagramDiffPlane}.
 Different phases are marked by different colors.
 In Figs.~\ref{Fig:PhaseDiagramDiffPlane}(a)-\ref{Fig:PhaseDiagramDiffPlane}(j), we show all the 10 phase diagrams on the planes composed by initial values of two coupling parameters chosen from the five linearly independent coupling parameters.
 The initial values of rest of three coupling parameters are taken as zero.
 Taken Fig.~\ref{Fig:PhaseDiagramDiffPlane}(a) composed by $g_{2,0}$ and $g_{5,0}$ as an example, we can notice that there are five phases, SM, insulator with scalar mass $\Delta_{2}$, insulator characterized by pseudoscalar mass $\Delta_{5}$, axionic insulating phase, and a phase with current along $z$ axis $\Delta_{8z}$.
-In Fig.~\ref{Fig:PhaseDiagramDiffPlane}(k), we present the phase diagram composed by composed by $g_{5,0}$ and $g_{3z,0}$.
+In Fig.~\ref{Fig:PhaseDiagramDiffPlane}(k), we present the phase diagram composed by $g_{5,0}$ and $g_{3z,0}$.
 In this phase diagram, $g_{1,0}$, $g_{2,0}$ and $g_{4,0}$ are taken as proper values so that the phase with axial magnetization along $z$ axis $\Delta_{7z}$ appears in the phase diagram.

-Recently, Sur and Roy studied the quantum critical behaviors in the vicinity of possible QCPs in various SMs with different dispersions generally \cite{Sur19}.
-According to their studies, in 3D semi-DSM, the Yukawa coupling between quantum fluctuation of order parameter and fermion excitations becomes irrelevant in the low energy regime.
+The behaviors in the vicinity of a QCP is generally consistent with these indicated by Sur and Roy \cite{Sur19}.
+In 3D semi-DSM, the Yukawa coupling between quantum fluctuation of order parameter and fermion excitations becomes irrelevant in the low energy regime.
 Thus, the fermions should take Fermi liquid behaviors in the vicinity of a QCP between SM phase and a symmetry breaking phase in 3D semi-DSM.
 Concretely, the residue of fermions $Z_{f}$ approaches to a finite constant value in the lowest energy limit, and the Landau damping rate of fermions $\Gamma(\omega)$ satisfies